People

 Maryam Moussavi

 Teaching Interests As an instructor in biology I aim to engage, intrigue, and help my students critically observe life around us.
 I strive to create an inclusive environment, where students feel comfortable to think out loud, engage in problem solving, and be actively involved in the process of their own learning.
-My hope is that […]
+My hope is that my students leave my class armed with a set of tools that will help them to better evaluate biological data and to communicate their findings through logical scientific arguments.
+To meet these goals, I take a scholarly approach to my teaching and also utilize my own […]

 Celeste Leander